-- The Director of Human Resources and Labor Relations (EEO Officer) will supply interested persons and community groups with MTS's EEO Policy and Program.
+- The Chief Human Resources Officer (EEO Officer) will supply interested persons and community groups with MTS's EEO Policy and Program.
 Recruiting sources utilized by MTS will be informed of the EEO Policy and Program and will be requested to comply with them when recruiting for MTS openings.
 MTS will keep records on the referral of applicants, follow-up actions, and record feedback on the disposition of applicants referred by these organizations. - 2.
 Recruitment advertising will be placed in targeted media.
 All employment advertisements will contain the phrase "San Diego Metropolitan Transit System is an Equal Opportunity Employer."